 Walk or bike at the Amerson River Park on the Ocmulgee Heritage Trail.
 Play in the sand, boat, or picnic at Lake Tobesofkee.
 Sandy Beach Water Park is the perfect place to cool off from the Summer heat.
 Enjoy their Paradise Pool, Lazy River Adventure, & more.

 Macon is often referred to as a “City Within a Park.”
 Our wide avenues helped create this moniker.
 We have an extensive network of community parks and walking trails that allow visitors and residents to experience Macon’s natural beauty.

 Visitors can find music filling the air in our bustling downtown.
 We have historic theaters that showcase Broadway talent and local orchestras, as well as nightclubs that showcase local talent and bands that cover every style from jazz to rock & roll.
 We also have great art galleries showcasing some of the world’s most renowned artists.

 Macon hosts a variety of retail options, from open-air malls with various dining options, like the Shoppes at River Crossing, to unique antique finds at Yesterday’s Antique Market.
-Not to mention the variety of farmers and crafts markets that’ll make you feel good about spending your money.
-Of course, we cannot forget Smiley’s Flea Market, Middle Georgia’s largest yard sale, where you will always find good bargains and family fun!
+There are a variety of farmers and crafts markets that have an array of items from antiques to unique, local finds.